em-cc/em-cc.github.io/faqs.md

 * * *

 ## Menu Highlights:

+We won’t promise the same food options (or even the ones listed below) and what we offer may be more limited but there are options close by in the unlikely event we can’t run lunch due to unknown turnout.
+We will have concessions – but again these may be limited.
+Thus: Feel free to ‘pack in’ whatever you want this year.
+We don’t mind.

 EMCC concessions in 2019 include pizza for lunch at $3 per slice or two slices for $5.
 * Gluten free pizza will be available.